Zionism in Morocco: Jewish Moroccan critics of Zionism

+Yahia Zagury, adviser to French Résident Général in Morocco Hubert Lyautey and inspector of Jewish institutions (1919–1937) under colonial rule, fully agreed with Lyautey's opposition to Zionism and told him, “it would be in our highest interest to keep watch and to discreetly prevent any Zionist propagandizing in Morocco.”
+Zagury declined to intervene with the French colonial authorities on behalf of the Hadida brothers, publishers of the Zionist publication Or ha-Ma'arav, to allow them to establish a Zionist society in Morocco, and Joseph H. Lévy, an affiliate of the Maccabean Land Company of London who had gone to Fes to distribute Zionist literature and sell land in Palestine to some Fessi Jews, accused Zagury of "attempting to destroy our movement."

 Abraham Serfaty of Ila al-Amam and Souffles-Anfas was a vociferous critic of Zionism.
 In 1969, in the aftermath of the Arab defeat in the 1967 War and with Serfaty on the editorial board, Souffles published a special 15th edition dedicated to Palestine entitled "Pour la révolution palestinienne" ("For the Palestinian Revolution"), marking a new direction for the magazine.
 In this edition, Serfaty wrote an article entitled "Moroccan Jewry and Zionism" in which the author called on Moroccan Jews to condemn the Israeli state and accused Zionism and French colonial divide-and-rule politics, with attention to the AIU, for sowing discord between Jews and Arabs.

 Edmond Amran El Maleh was a fierce critic of Zionism and the State of Israel.
 In his 1977 essay "Juifs marocains et Marocains juifs" published in Les Temps modernes, El Maleh articulated his rejection of claims Albert Memmi advanced in his 1974 book Juifs et Arabes, with El Maleh arguing that the deterioration of Moroccan Jewish communities was a result of French colonial ideology and Zionist propaganda as well as Israeli expansionism after 1948.
 In works of fiction written from his exile in Paris from 1965, El Maleh sought to undermine Zionist narratives about Muslims and Jews in the Maghreb as well as in Palestine-Israel.